-Joe Emick is a licensed professional counselor in addiction and behavioral health in Caron’s Grand View Program.
+Joe Emick is a Behavioral Health Therapist in Caron’s Grand View Program.
 In addition to executives, Joe has counseled relapse patients, adult women, and family members.

 With a master’s degree from George Washington University in art therapy and counseling, Joe also provides trauma art therapy and trauma-informed interventions for patients in need of these services.
 In addition, he co-designed and implemented a monthly three-day intensive therapy session that focuses on addiction interaction for patients struggling with substance use and behavioral compulsivity issues.